13B: Fear Has a New Address: Plot

-Manohar then wakes up at midnight and digs the ground on a rainy night, finding a diary with photographs pasted of the same family coming in the serial.
-However, there was also a picture of another guy he hadn't seen in the serial in the photos.
-He then unravels a terrifying secret: the apartment they live in shared their address with a house where a family of eight (similar to Manohar's family) was butchered back in 1977.
-It was the family of a TV news anchor named Chitra.
-On the day of Chitra's engagement, an ardent fan, Sairam Shinde, of Chitra, wanted to stop the engagement because he loved her dearly and said to them that if he did not get Chitra, then he would kill everyone without leaving a piece of them.
-But, he fails in convincing them.
-So, in sadness, he committed suicide the very next day.
-It was revealed that all members of Chitra's family were murdered with a hammer on the same day as Sriram's death.
-The blame rested on the lunatic brother in the family, as he had been seen with the hammer last.
-The police officer investigating the case also committed suicide by hanging himself in the same house.
+Back at home, Mano finds an album with photographs of the family from the serial, as well as one man he does not recognize.
+He then unravels a terrifying secret: the apartment they live in shared its address with a house where another family of eight was murdered in 1977, and that the house was built in the same place where Mano's apartment stands.
+It was the family of a TV news anchor, Chitra.
+On the day of Chitra's engagement, an ardent fan, Sairam, attempted to stop the engagement because he was obsessed with her.
+He warned that he would kill everyone without leaving a piece of them.
+But, failing to convince them, he killed himself the very next day.
+It was revealed that all members of Chitra's family (including Chitra too) were murdered with a hammer on the same day as Sairam's death.
+The blame rested on the lunatic brother Senthil / Ashok in the family, as he had been seen with the hammer last.
+The police officer investigating the case seemingly committed suicide by hanging himself in the same house.

-Manohar and his policeman friend Shiva meet the mentally disturbed brother Senthil/Ashok (Hindi version), who apparently goes crazy after seeing a TV show in an asylum.
-They then meet Chitra's former fiancé Ramchandar, who tried to plead for Senthil's/ Ashok's innocence because he got covered in blood while he hugged the bodies of his family.
-After researching one night, Manohar has a nightmare of the 13B murderer climbing the stairs to kill his family.
-When Manohar tries to climb the stairs, he always ends up on the 2nd floor.
-Suddenly, Manohar wakes up from sleep, and he realises that the events that took place, from digging the diary of photographs to the climbing the stairs, are actually happening in his dream.
-He goes to the hall and witnesses the climax of Yavarum Nalam when they are showing the murderer's identity: Manohar's face is shown as the killer.
+Mano, along with his Inspector friend Shiva, meets Chitra's former fiancé, Ramachandran / Ram Charan, a High Court defense lawyer who tried to plead for Senthil / Ashok's innocence.
+Later, they meet Senthil / Ashok at an institute for the mentally disabled.
+After researching one night, Mano has a nightmare of a murderer climbing the stairs to kill his family.
+He goes to the hall and witnesses the climax of Yavarum Nalam / Sab Khairiyat when they are showing the murderer's identity: Mano's face is shown as the killer.